Tag: riads

 .
 Les Bains Kenaria.

-Palm oil is often used to wash people’s hair, so if you don’t agree with the use of it, make sure to check beforehand.
+Palm oil is sometimes used when washing hair, so if you don’t agree with the use of it, check beforehand.

 Image by Freebird Tracey.